-Nottingham Industrial Museum sits in the 17th-century stable block of Wollaton Hall, on the western edge of Nottingham.
+Nottingham Industrial Museum sits in the 17th-century stable block of Wollaton Hall and Deer Park, on the western edge of Nottingham.
 We are about 3 miles from the city centre.

-Please program your sat nav for ‘Wollaton Park and Hall’ or NG8 2AE.
+Please program your sat nav for ‘Wollaton Hall and Deer Park’ or NG8 2AE.

 From Nottingham and the East:

-Follow signs to the University of Nottingham and then the brown signs to Wollaton Park and Hall.
+Follow signs to the University of Nottingham and then the brown signs to Wollaton Hall and Deer Park.

 From the M1: